 “I loved how my work enabled me to help people in India and what I am doing now with Hohepa and Victim Support is the same.
 It’s about understanding people, giving advice and observing what challenges they may have.”

-He is very much motivated by his Support Worker role, with the opportunity it provides to give back to the community, support his spiritual beliefs and to be a positive role model for his family.
+He is very much motivated by his volunteer role, with the opportunity it provides to give back to the community, support his spiritual beliefs and to be a positive role model for his family.

 His family, especially his eight-year old daughter, Ibadat Kaur, have been incredibly supportive all through the late-night call outs and time spent away training.